Blisse/blisse.github.com/_posts/2012-04-14-failinterview.markdown

 Easily handles any issue with spacing when you remove the word with one letter.

+The output should be

+{% highlight console %}

+> "df as o"

+{% endhighlight %}

 I'd like to think I made progress, but this could be done a lot better still.
-But if I got this far in 3 months, think of the possibilities in a couple years!
+But if I got this far in 3 months, I'm can't think of the possibilities in a couple years!